ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-november-2023.md

 ## Total Active Staking Nodes by Country

-This metric shows the total number of active staking nodes across the top four countries and all other countries aggregated into the "Other" category, as well as the remaining nodes in the "Unknown" category.
+This metric shows the total number of active staking nodes across the top four countries and all other countries aggregated into the "Other" category, as well nodes for which country data is missing in the "Unknown" category.

 |               | China | Germany | Finland | Unknown | United States | Other |